Boston-Software-Crafters/website/index.md

 ---
 title: Home
 ---
-## LOGO CONTEST
+## ANNOUNCEMENTS
+### ***LOGO CONTEST***

 Boston Software Crafters needs a logo.
 If accepted, logo attribution will be included when you hover over logo.
-Contact <ethan@codecraftcoach.com> for questions and submissions.
+Contact <feedback@bostonsoftwarecrafters> for questions and submissions.

-## MEETUP PHOTO SHOWING ONLINE COLLABORATION
+### ***NEEDED - MEETUP PHOTO SHOWING ONLINE COLLABORATION***

 We are looking to replace the current meetup photo with something that shows on line collaboration.
-If you have a good photo or know of a stock image, let me know.
+If you have a good photo or know of a stock image, contact <feedback@bostonsoftwarecrafters.com> for questions and submissions.

 ## ABOUT BOSTON SOFTWARE CRAFTERS
 Boston Software Crafters is a large and vibrant Software Crafters user group in the Boston area.
 We meet the second Monday of the month.
 See [meetup.com/boston-software-crafters](https://meetup.com/Boston-Software-Crafters) for more details on the next event and to sign up.